Continuing Medical and Nursing Education Credits

 This educational activity is intended for physicians in all oncology specialties, including hematology, medical oncology, surgical oncology, radiation oncology, gynecologic oncology, urologic oncology, and pediatric oncology, as well as basic and population science researchers, pharmacists, physician assistants, advanced registered nurse practitioners, nurses, research members, residents, fellows, postdoctoral scholars, and medical and graduate students.

-Credit Designation and Accrediation
+Credit Designation and Accreditation

 The University of Miami Leonard M. Miller School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 This live activity is designated for a maximum of 18 AMA PRA Category 1 Credits™.